Whats in this section?

 Choosing a care home

-Looking for a care home isn’t something we have to do everyday.
-This means it can sometimes be quite stressful.
+Choosing a care home isn’t something we have to do every day, which means the process can sometimes be quite stressful.
 With this in mind, we have created our search for care tool so that you can identify homes quickly and easily.

 When choosing a care home start by thinking about: